 Applications are sought from those with a passion for teaching and learning enhancement, innovation and excellence and who are seeking to make an outstanding contribution to the Learning and Teaching reputation of UEA and who have the potential for National Teaching Fellowship Scheme nomination.

-Three University Fellowships are available.
-The closing date for applications is 2 June 2017 and the selection of the University Teaching Fellows will be based on an evaluation of the application against the criteria provided as well as a short interview on 22 June 2017.
+The closing date for applications is 7 May 2020 and the selection of the University Teaching Fellows will be based on an evaluation of the application against the criteria provided as well as a short interview on 26 May 2020.
+Three teaching fellowships are available.

 What you receive